bielRodriguesBatista/Pokedex/README.md

 # Pokedex

-## My first project consuming a API
+##  The project consists of consuming the pokeAPI API to display 150 pokemons on cards.

 API: https://pokeapi.co/api/v2/pokemon